echostorm/extension/README.md

 <h2>GiveMeCredit is a cryptocurrency where you must earn trust and contribute value in order for money (credits) to be created.</h2>
 <h3>Please clone the repo and load the extension into chrome by visiting chrome://extensions/ and then click 'Load unpacked extension'.
 Then, once enabled, open the index.html file in your browser to see a demo + further instructions.</h3>

-<p>If it is installed, you should also see the following widget (although the app won't work on https sites without being connect to an endpoint that supports https) :-</p>
+<p>If it is installed, you should also see the following widget :-</p>
 <p><a href="">http://gmc@041764eed69f4bd4481b3b8a465414c76c8729637c8d68dbda9634986ec16f3558184347b66baae7aaa4ecb226a04769517816faa272524aa8327d632b3724f120.com</a></p>

 <h4>STEP 1:</h4>